ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R190]** The "Verify State" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User
 * The cryptographic proof of correctness of the last joint state provided by the invoking BPI User matches the cryptographic proof of correctness of the last joint state of the IVSM.

-**[R191]** For the purpose of BPI Interoperability, a valid "Verify State" operation a BPI invokes MUST return from either the IVSM or the CCSM a value of true or false.
+**[R191]** For BPI Interoperability, a valid "Verify State" operation which a BPI invokes MUST return from either the IVSM or the CCSM a value of true or false.

 **Verify Lock Commitment**

-As it is important for a participating BPI User to know that the initial state commitment from the participating BPI User is locked and cannot be altered while the BPI Interoperability process is occurring, verifying the lock commitment of the initial state commit is crucial.
+A participating BPI User needs to know that the initial state commitment from the participating BPI User is locked and cannot be altered while the BPI Interoperability process is occurring, verifying the lock commitment of the initial state commit is crucial.

-**[R192]** Any authorized BPI user on an IVSM MUST be able to verify the lock commitment of the initial state commit of participating BPI User to the joint initial state of the BPI Interoperability process.
+**[R192]** Any authorized BPI user on an IVSM MUST be able to verify the lock commitment of the initial state commit of a participating BPI User to the joint initial state of the BPI Interoperability process.

 **[R193]** The proof of correctness of the lock commitment after the "Commit State" operation is completed on the IVSM MUST be publicly verifiable on the chosen CCSM of the IVSM.

 **[R194]** The "Verify Lock Commitment State" Operation MUST have the following properties:
-* The unique identifer of the IVSM
+* The unique identifier of the IVSM
 * The unique identifier of the invoking BPI User
 * A lock commitment of one of the initial joint state contributions
 * The cryptographically secured and masked secret supplied by the invoking BPI User